 Due to the limitation of telemetry rate, it is not possible to download all OMC data.
 Thus it is necessary to pre-define specific OMC CCD sub-windows (covering $\sim 1\%$ of the total CCD area) for routine observations (see "OMC Observer's Manual").
-It is possible that a GRB, detected by IBIS via the ISDC alert system, is in principle observable by the OMC as it is taking place in its FOV, but the pre-selected sub windows (selected prior to the observation) do not cover its position.
-To enable GRB monitoring by the OMC, it is necessary to promptly order a change of the sub-window such that it covers the GRB, overriding the pre-defined sub-windows for the duration of the on-going (dither) pointing only (i.e., $\leq 60$ minutes), until the next set of predefined OMC sub-window commands associated with the following dither pointing.
+A GRB detected by IBAS in the FOV could be observable by the OMC, but the pre-selected sub windows do not cover its position.
+To enable GRB monitoring by the OMC, it is necessary to promptly order a change of the sub-window such that it covers the GRB, overriding the pre-defined sub-windows for the duration of the on-going (dither) pointing only (at most 60 minutes), until the next set of pre-defined OMC sub-window commands of the following pointing.

 In order to allow a near real-time implementation of the required new OMC window commands the required functions are split between ISDC and MOC only.
-In summary the ISDC software:

-- identifies a GRB from IBIS near real-time science data, - identifies the GRB location in IBIS detector coordinates, - converts IBIS detector co-ordinates to OMC detector coordinates, - checks whether location is within OMC FOV, - provides necessary input to MOC, only if the previous check is positive.
+In summary, the ISDC software identifies a GRB time and its location in IBIS detector coordinates, converts IBIS detector coordinates to OMC detector coordinates, checks whether location is within OMC FOV, and if it is, provides necessary inputs to MOC.
+The MOC then verifies the correctness of the inputs, generates the necessary telecommands, which are then uplinked.